The widening feature gap between mobile banking apps

 The feature gap between the apps of traditional banks and new players is constantly widening.
 This is because new players provide more and more functionalities in the banking app, according to Deloitte.
 In contrast, traditional banks do not keep up the pace.
 Challenger banks and new players release 4 times more updates than traditional banks, according to Optima Consultancy’s Mobile Banking App Review.
 Fortunately, traditional banks can break this cycle by partnering with external parties to provide unique solutions faster than challenger banks.

 Selling via the mobile banking app

 Partnering with external parties like fintech companies make sense for traditional banks as fintechs develop solutions at a rapid pace.
 And here is the exciting part.
 The same open banking regulation that put pressure on traditional banks to have more functionalities now can seem like an advantage.
-Because fintechs can use open banking regulations to access data from traditional banks and their competitors to build market-leading solutions that are easy to integrate into existing banking platforms.
+This is because fintechs can use open banking regulations to access data from traditional banks and their competitors to build market-leading solutions.
+These solutions are easy to integrate into existing banking platforms.

-Bank partnerships with fintechs have high potential as fintechs can provide features that help customers not only research but also buy products using banks’ mobile apps.
+Bank partnerships with fintechs have high potential.
+Fintechs can provide features that help customers not only research but also buy products using banks’ mobile apps.
 Today, too many banking applications are designed for simple activities like making transactions and checking information.
 But there is immense potential in selling products in the app.
-For instance, 35% of global banks already provide an end-to-end digital journey for getting a consumer loan, with many of them providing this feature in their mobile banking apps, according to Deloitte.
+For instance, 35% of global banks already provide an end-to-end digital journey for getting a consumer loan.
+Moreover, many of them provide this feature in their mobile banking apps, according to Deloitte.
 With consumer loans being retail banks’ biggest revenue stream, according to BCG, the potential of providing a consumer loan-focused feature in the mobile banking app is tremendous.
 Fintech partnerships can be a clever way for traditional banks to develop such a solution.